jaeheon209/data-engineering-1/docs/Airflow Installation.md

 ```

-## (Optional) Local Postgres Installation to store Airflow related info (DAGs, Tasks, Variables, Connections and so on)
+## Local Postgres Installation to store Airflow related info (DAGs, Tasks, Variables, Connections and so on)

-We don't need this section for the lab session since you will be given pre-created account but if you need to set up a Postgres DB locally, here is what you need.

 By default, Airflow will be launced with a SQLite database which is a single thread.
 Will change this to use a more performant database such as Postgres later.